Do you want to gain a qualification to get that promotion?

 For example, did you know that?

-• UL now offers seven apprenticeships from diploma to doctorate level with considerable reductions on course fees
+• UL now offers seven apprenticeships from diploma to doctorate level with considerable reductions on course fees of up to 80%.
+Your employer can apply for this funding on your behalf.

-• You or your company can claim tax relief on part-time study fees
+• You or your company can claim tax relief on part-time study fees.

 Talent development